-Expenses such as rent, food, electricity bills and vehicle fuel should be not be put at risk as accumulation of these can prove to be really stressful in the long run.
-For this reason it is advisable to first begin your business as a part time venture and keep your insignificant job till the time your business has enough customers so that your financial obligations are met.
+Expenses such as rent, food, electricity bills, and vehicle fuel should be not be put at risk as the accumulation of these can prove to be really stressful in the long run.
+For this reason, it is advisable to first begin your business as a part-time venture and keep your insignificant job till the time your business has enough customers so that your financial obligations are met.

 Listen to mentors

-Instead of paying people who advice you for their personal gains you should turn to those who inspired you to choose this path in life.
-Mentors are the people who have tackled similar challenges in life and they are the best people to turn to for advice.
+Instead of paying people who advise you for their personal gains, you should turn to those who inspired you to choose this path in life.
+Mentors are the people who have tackled similar challenges in life, and they are the best people to turn to for advice.
 They know more about you than a consultant and are in a better position to show you the path.
 Taking their advice is likely to benefit you professionally and financially.

 It’s almost like an ancient form of commerce has come to the rescue of those who are low on funds.
-It has evolved into a sound strategy for trading services, finding goods, moving inventory and conserving cash.
-There are several organisations on the internet that help companies find such opportunities.
+It has evolved into a sound strategy for trading services, finding goods, moving inventory, and conserving cash.
+There are several organizations on the internet that help companies find such opportunities.

 These days many individuals prefer to take equity in return for the services that they provide.
 It is natural for start-up founders to be a bit wary of giving out equity in this manner but this is actually a better strategy than paying them a salary.

 A person who works for the prosperity of a business because his growth depends on it is twice as likely to work harder for the company.
 Similarly hiring people on a commission basis is also a good idea to increase productivity.

 Business is all about developing the right kind of relationships.
 Networking is one of the most important elements in building a strong foundation for any company.
 Without networking, it is hard for any business to flourish.
 We are not just talking about the relationship that you build with your customers but also the one that you build with those who supply you materials and help you in developing products.